muratk5n/thirdwave/en/README.md

 ---

-CNBC: "Larry Fink, the CEO and Chairman of Blackrock, sees addressing climate change as a massive potential for new businesses.
+CNBC: "[Oct 2021] Larry Fink, the CEO and Chairman of Blackrock, sees addressing climate change as a massive potential for new businesses.
 'It is my belief that the next 1,000 unicorns — companies that have a market valuation over a billion dollars — won't be a search engine, won't be a media company, they'll be businesses developing green hydrogen, green agriculture, green steel and green cement,' Fink said Monday at the Middle East Green Initiative Summit in Riyadh, Saudi Arabia"

 ---